Osteoporosis Treated with Herbal Medicine

 This is precisely what doctors proved in a 2017 study of 94 patients diagnosed with osteoporosis.
 Doctors tested the 94 patients at the First People’s Hospital of Shangqiu in China.

 The researchers tested each patient over a 90-day period.
 They split the patients into two groups of 47 patients.
-One group received the typical conventional medicine treatment for osteoporosis.
+One group received the typical conventional medical treatment for osteoporosis.
 The other group received a daily dose of an herbal combination called Xianling Gubao.

 The researchers tested the bone mineral density for each patient before and every thirty days during the treatment period.
 They tested their bone mineral density in the bones of the vertebrae.
 This is a more controlled way to test bone density.